Linda Weber, President

 Audrey Balzart, a retired Air Force communications planner, writes YA, science fiction, and fantasy under her maiden name — A.L.
 Campbell.
 Her sci-fi short story, The Selection, is published in HWG’s own Writer’s Bloc III.
 The Round Up, a fantasy short story can be found in Nightfall Publications’ A World of Their Own.
 She is currently working on The Gift of Ancestors, her first novel in the young adult AJ Silver MisAdventure series.

 Paul Atreides is an author and playwright.
-He has an extensive 30+-year background in theatre and has written for a variety of periodicals, penned a monthly theatre column for Las Vegas Night Beat, has been a guest columnist and is currently a theatre critic for the Las Vegas Review-Journal.
+He has an extensive 30+-year background in theatre and has written for a variety of periodicals, penned a monthly theatre column for Las Vegas Night Beat, has been a guest columnist and theatre critic for the Las Vegas Review-Journal.
 Davenport Theatrical of New York City described his first play, Phallusies, as “very clever, funny, and meaningful.”
 It opened to good reviews and garnered Pick of the Week by Las Vegas City Life.
 New York City’s 9-11 Museum collections team described his ten-minute play, Fusion, as “a very powerful piece that is indeed thought-provoking and magnificently written,” and it has been posted to their website Artist’s Portfolios in written form until it can be filmed for future exhibition.
 His debut novel, (Marvin’s) World of Deadheads, which advanced to the semi-finals of the Amazon Breakout Novel Award contest, is now available in both print and Kindle editions on Amazon.com.
 His short stories have been published in various anthologies and a tiny collection, 5:4:99, has been published exclusively for Kindle.
 He is currently working on Sins of the Fathers, a new drama for the stage, a novel about domestic violence titled Monster in the Shadows, a collection of short stories about the human condition titled Voices From the Dead, and a World of Deadheads sequel.
-For more information and to follow his blog, log onto his website.
+For more information and to follow his blog, visit his website.

 Jenny Ballif has worked as a molecular biologist and a wild land firefighter, and at several jobs that fall in-between wearing a lab coat and wielding a chainsaw.
 She is known to a lot of folks as “Science Mom,” the YouTuber who makes educational videos and Science Mom Guides—pocket sized coloring books that you can fold from a single piece of paper.